Mostafa-wael/Apes-Invasion/README.md

 - When you clone or pull from this repo, you should have bullet in `vendor/`
 - Go into `vendor/bullet/`
 - Execute `cmake .` to generate build files
-- Execute `sudo make -j12` for a 12 thread machine for example.
+- Execute `sudo make install -j12` for a 12 thread machine for example.

 After everything finishes, you should find a bunch of bullet related `.a` files under `/usr/local/lib/`